What is UMHAN?

 Why join UMHAN?

-As a member, you can make the most of UMHAN’s supportive membership network and share valuable experiences and good practice with other Mental Health Practitioners and Specialist Mentors based at institutions across the UK.
+As a member, you can make the most of UMHAN’s supportive membership network and share valuable experiences and good practice with peers based across the UK.

 UMHAN members can keep up-to-date on policy developments, changes in legislation, projects and events through our active discussion forum and by attending regular members' meetings.
 These meetings are a great opportunity to meet staff in similar roles working across the UK or in your local area; access face to face peer support, and enhance your professional development.
 External speakers are regularly invited to provide training opportunities on a range of current and relevant topics.
 Please see our Membership Benefits page for more information.